JavierOse/SQL_Project_Data_Job_Analysis/README.md

 *Table of the demand for the top 5 skills in data analyst job postings in the state of California*

 ## 4. Skills Based On Salary
-The query presented assisted me in idenitfying the average salaries associated with different skills to reveal which skills are the highest paying as a Data Analyst inside California.
+The query presented assisted me in identifying the average salaries associated with different skills to reveal which skills are the highest paying as a Data Analyst in California.

 ```sql
 SELECT